Setup

 IV.
 Configure Zebra Identity Guardian App

 To establish a trust relationship between Identity Guardian and the Microsoft identity platform, register Zebra Identity Guardian as an Android application in Microsoft Entra ID (IdP).
-Consult Microsoft's documentation for guidance on registering an application with the Microsoft identity platform.
+For more information, refer to Microsoft's documentation for guidance on registering an application with the Microsoft identity platform.

 • Package name: com.zebra.mdna.els